 The pre-construction stage is essentially the tender stage which includes tender preparation and the tender process.
-Tenders shall be prepared by RHDHV and issued to qualified Contractors.
 It is expected that Contractors would have queries on the tender document.
-A pre-bid meeting shall be set-up to clarify all such queries and detail out the scope of work and the terms and conditions set-out in the tender document.
+A pre-bid meeting shall be set-up to clarify all such queries and detail out the scope of work and the terms and conditions setout in the tender document.
 As required, AIWTDS may issue certain amendments to the tender document based on the requests or clarifications by the bidders.
-Reasonable time shall be allowed for the Bidders to submit their technocommercial bids for the project.
+Reasonable time shall be allowed for the Bidders to submit their techno-commercial bids for the project.